Close

 After the proem, the collection’s first standalone poem, “perched,” is ekphrastic.
 (It’s dedicated to the contemporary sculptor Alison Saar, whose work “Blue Bird,” graces the book’s cover).
 In this poem, Shockley draws an analogy between the figure of the poet and the figure of the bird, that emblem of freedom across the history of lyric poetry.
 The speaker warbles in first person: “i am black, comely, / a girl.”
 Recalling Lucille Clifton’s style, the speaker goes on to insist there is an otherworldly beauty here on earth, belting “my song, an aria.”

 This song carries across the collection, in harmony with the history of Black feminist struggle.
 She pays homage to Black sisters, mothers, grandmothers, and brothers who dreamed before her: 22 different figures of Black literary history appear in dedications or epigraphs.
-Those lost to state violence, such as Breonna Taylor, appear alongside those who fought for Black liberation their entire lives.
+Those lost to state violence, such as Breonna Taylor, appear alongside leaders in the struggle for Black liberation.

 The choral nature of the collection does not obscure the poet’s impressive formal range.
 Poems often renovate established forms—the sonnet, the couplet, the prose poem—and craft new forms along the way.
-This move mirrors how the poet’s self-effacement takes shape alongside the assertion of her own singularity.
+This move mirrors how the poet’s self-effacement takes with her own singularity.
 The we with a history, like the “I” of poetry, cannot shirk from repairing this world.
 More specifically, Shockley does not leave behind the U.S. or Global Souths.
 The next-to-last poem of the collection is “facing south.”
 Also dedicated to Alison Saar, it has two epigraphs.
 The first is Malcom X’s famous dictum turned all lowercase: “as long as you are south of the canadian border, you are south.”
 Then, Shockley quotes her own remix of this: “now, even the north pole is south.”
 With this context, in the first two lines we see reference to Frantz Fanon’s famous study of the psychic life of oppressed persons, The Wretched of the Earth, along with an African American hymn, “Swing Low, Sweet Chariot.”
 In the second stanza, the “harriet-chariot” voyages from Harlem to Angola Prison, from Compton to the maquiladoras.
 The geographic breadth is astonishing.
+A potent final gesture, “facing south” affirms the critical energy of radical Black poetry, moving us into solidarity with a plurality of others.